locka99/opcua/docs/crypto.md

 # Encryption

-Encryption in OPC UA for Rust is dictated by the specification, particularly part 2.
+Encryption in OPC UA for Rust is dictated by the specification, particularly:

+* OPC UA Part 2 describes the security model, threats and objectives.
+* OPC UA Part 6 describes the handshake and secure conversation mechanism.
+* OPC UA Part 4 describes identity tokens and how UserNameIdentityTokens encrypt data according to security policy.
+* OPC UA Part 7 describes various security policies that a server / client may support.

 This document summarizes what algorithms are used by the implementation and issues concerned with moving away from OpenSSL to a pure Rust crypto library.

 ## opcua-crypto

+OPC UA for Rust is implemented in various crates that encapsulate server, client and common code.

-All crypto functionality is contained in the `opcua-crypto` module.
+All of the crypto functionality is contained in the `opcua-crypto` crate that both the server and client depend on.
 This provides functions and wrappers that call the `openssl` crate without exposing the internals to the rest of the code base.
 This is a precautionary measure so that in the event of porting to another crypto library, all the code that needs changing is in one place.

 While OpenSSL is the defacto library for encryption it is not without its faults.
-From a development standpoint the biggest is that it drags in a huge dependency on an external set of DLLs written in C. The `opcua` crate tries its best to hide the complexity but in reality it always causes configuration problems.
+From a development standpoint the biggest is that it drags in a dependency on a library which is external to Rust and implemented in C. The `openssl` crate tries its best to hide the complexity but in reality it always causes configuration problems.
 Replacing OpenSSL with a pure Rust encryption would be highly desirable.

-By way of consideration, a number of crypto / PKI related crates have appeared that offer pure Rust implementations but as yet most are not sufficient to replace OpenSSL.
+By way of consideration, a number of crypto / PKI related crates have appeared that offer pure Rust implementations of various cryptographic services but as yet most are not sufficient to replace OpenSSL.
 For example, these crates are frequently cited and popular.

 * [`ring`](https://github.com/briansmith/ring) - this is basically a bag of cryptographic functions and so is capable of doing everything except X509.
 However it lacks OAEP padding and perhaps other functions.
-* [`webpki`](https://github.com/briansmith/webpki) - this is a higher level crate written over `ring` that offers X509 certificate validation.
+* [`webpki`](https://github.com/briansmith/webpki) - this is a higher level crate written over `ring` that offers client-side X509 certificate validation.
 However it does not support creating X509 certs.
-* `rcgen` - is a helper that creates self-signed X509 certs wrapping `ring` and these crates
+* `rcgen` - is a helper that creates self-signed X509 certs wrapping `ring` and the crates below to accomplish it.
     * `pem` - a PEM encoder
-    * `x509-parser` - is X509 parser
+    * `x509-parser` - is an X509 parser

+## Security Profiles

+At present OPC UA for Rust supports these OPC UA 1.03 security profiles:

+* None - No encryption
+* Basic128Rsa15 - AES-128 / SHA-1 / RSA-15
+* Basic256 - AES-256 / SHA-1 / RSA-OAEP
+* Basic256Sha256 - AES-256 / SHA-256 / RSA-OAEP

+OPC UA 1.04 deprecates Basic128Rsa15 and Basic256 due to SHA-1 and introduces these security policies which are presently not supported but will be at some point:

+* Aes128-Sha256-RsaOaep - AES-128 / SHA-256 / RSA-OAEP (a replacement for Basic128Rsa15 with stronger hash & padding)
+* Aes256-Sha256-RsaPss - AES256 / SHA-256 / RSA-OAEP with RSA-PSS for signature algorithm

 ## Hash

+Hashing functions are used to produce message authentication codes and for signing / verification.

 * SHA-1 - used to create a filename from an X509 certificate and for comparison purposes of the public key.
 Also used by signing / verification functions.
 * SHA-2 - Used by signing / verification functions.
-Below it is referred to as SHA-256 because where it is used, it is with a 256-bit digest.
+Below it is referred to as SHA-256 because this is the variant used in OPC UA to create a 256-bit digest.

 ## Pseudo-random generator